 I guess you could go 21/9/0 but I prefer the added 5% experience that you get in the utility tree by going 21/0/9.
 That is it for Masteries, moving on...

-While some people like to build Doran's Blade early game, I think that it doesn't offer as much sustainability as 3 Health Potion and Boots of Speed.
+While some people like to build Doran's Blade early game, I think that it doesn't offer as much sustainability as 3 Health Potion and Boots.
 On the other hand, if you are laning with a support (which you should be doing if you're not solo laning), you don't need the health pots and should go for the extra damage in Doran's Blade.